 At the heart of the convivial restaurant is chef and owner Boo, whose personality is as bright and bold as the tastes of the delicious cuisine she prepares.
 When not cooking up a storm in the open kitchen she is known to mingle with the customers, talking about the home-style food from Isan, her region of Thailand and making them feel like a guest in a Thai family home.

 Guests can watch the world go by from the inviting astro-turf terrace on in the charming interior, which unlike most Thai restaurants in Brisbane, features colourful cushions, stools, wooden tables and coloured lights.
 The striking, unique interior is a match for the bold flavours of the food, which keeps those-in-the-know coming back for more.

 Keeping it in the family, Boo works closely with the Head Chef (her brother Lek) to create dishes that are different from your standard Thai menu, with her popular Chefs Specials menu.
-One such dish is the melt-in-the-mouth Thai Slow Cooked Beef Cheeks, with an adaptation of Choo Chee Sauce, fried onions and dill.
+One such dish is Boo's Crab Fried Rice - arguably the most popular type of fried rice in Thailand, there are restaurants specialising only in this one dish.

 Meanwhile, Boo's version of Thai Pineapple Fried Rice stays true to its Thai origins served in a pineapple and will evoke memories of warm balmy evenings in Thailand, eating at beach shacks or at rickety tables at the local Thai restaurant.

 From the main menu, choose from Boo's Favourites such as the Traditional or Thai Isan Papaya salad, served in a platter with Pork Crackling, Asian ham, boiled eggs and fish cakes (an Isan favourite that Boo grew up sitting on a mat and sharing with her family).